Step 1: NDIS Contact, eligibility and access.

 You can continue to access services while you’re joining the NDIS.
 It may well be that you’re eligible for more support under the NDIS.
 A representative of the NDIA will contact you to discuss your switch to the NDIS and your ongoing support needs through the transition.

 What if I’m not currently accessing a disability service?

 You can still join the NDIS if you’re not currently accessing a disability service.
 If you are not currently accessing a disability service, you will need to complete and submit an Access Request form to the NDIA.
-Vision Australia can assist with this (link/prompt to contact?).
+Vision Australia can assist with this, more information here at NDIS.

 From 1 July 2016, the NDIS has been rolling out around Australia.
 It’s being introduced in stages to ensure it is successful and sustainable.
 People will enter the NDIS differently depending on where they live and the type of support they currently receive.

 To find out when the NDIS is coming to your area visit www.ndis.gov.au or call 1800 800 110.